Riley Bannon Catenacci

 Pat Leavey is a PhD candidate in the Cellular and Molecular Medicine program at Johns Hopkins School of Medicine.
 He works in the Blackshaw lab studying how transcription factors influence retinal development and cell fate specification.
 He thinks getting well rounded feedback can improve niche scientific literature and that teamwork makes the dream work.

 Areas of Expertise: Molecular Biology, RNA biology, Developmental Biology

-Areas of Expertise: Genetics, Cell Biology, Molecular Biology
+Areas of Expertise: Botany, Cell Biology, Chemistry, Genetics, Molecular Biology

 Valerie is a PhD student in the Electrical and Computer Engineering department at Johns Hopkins University.
 As part of Dr. Jim West’s research group, Valerie’s research focuses on developing transducers that are optimized for sound propagation through the skin and water.
 She is currently investigating new materials that can be used to make transducers with tunable impedance, flexibility, and increased sensitivity.
 Valerie’s publications have benefited from peer-review and she is eager to help others by providing feedback on their writing.

 Areas of Expertise: Electronic Materials, Electrical Properties, Acoustic Sensors

 Emma is a Ph.D. candidate in the Neuroscience program using zebrafish to study the connectivity and function of an asymmetric neural pathway.
 She believes that clear communication is critical to the advancement of science, and loves helping others polish their writing.
 She has experience writing and editing scientific manuscripts, review articles, and grant proposals, and also has also worked with materials directed towards non-scientific audiences through her involvement in science outreach initiatives.
 In her free time, Emma enjoys hiking, skiing, yoga, and indulging her obsession with podcasts.